 POLYCYSTIC OVARY SYNDROME (PCOS) is one such condition which is affected highly by the imbalance of hormones.
 Testosterone is one of those hormones.
 Increase in testosterone (male hormone) inside females causes the reproductive system to become infertile along with the development of multiple cysts in the ovaries.
 This worsens the condition of PCOS.

 Thus, hypothyroidism gives rise to PCOS inside females.
 It has been seen that thyroid disorders and polycystic ovary syndrome (PCOS) are two of the most common endocrine disorders in the general population.

 WHAT COULD BE THE REASON BEHIND DEVELOPMENT OF PCOS DUE TO HYPOTHYROIDISM?

 Another reason is the rise in thyrotropin-releasing hormone (TRH).
 Rise in thyrotropin-releasing hormone (TRH) in primary hypothyroidism leads to increased prolactin and thyroid stimulating hormone (TSH).
 Prolactin contributes toward polycystic ovarian syndrome by inhibiting ovulation as a result of the change in the ratio of follicle stimulating hormone (FSH) and luteinizing hormone (LH) and increased dehydroepiandrosterone (DHEA) from the adrenal gland.
 This causes PCOS in females suffering from hypothyroidism.

 Blood test including:

-- TSH: It measures how much T4 the thyroid is being asked to make.
-An abnormally high TSH levels may mean you have hypothyroidism.
+- It measures how much T4 the thyroid is being asked to make.
+Abnormally high TSH levels may mean you have hypothyroidism.

 - T4 tests(Free T4, free T4 index, total T4): It assesses the amount of T4 your thyroid is producing.